marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 code.
 They are often used to simplify common patterns.

 In case of printing, there are many ways of doing that depending on the provided data type.
-The `println!` mactro takes care of figuring out the exact method to call.
+The `println!` macro takes care of figuring out the exact method to call.

 ## Closures